sarvjeets/lakshmi/README.md

 ## Background
 This project is inspired by
-[Bogleheads forum](bogleheads.org).
+[Bogleheads forum](http://bogleheads.org).
 This forum taught me to focus on important things like asset allocation, location and minimizing costs.
 The focus is on simple but [powerful philosophy](https://www.bogleheads.org/wiki/Bogleheads%C2%AE_investment_philosophy) that allows investors to acheive above-average returns after costs.
-This tool is build around the same priciples to help an _average_ investor manage their investing portfolio.
+This tool is build around the same principles to help an _average_ investor manage their investing portfolio.

 Lakshmi (meaning 'She who leads to one's goal') is one of the principal